saltcute/kasumi-doc/menu-command/event-callback.md

 }, 3000);
 ```

-There is also `createCallback` and `createSingleCallback` that works similarly but is a standard synchronus callback function.
+There is also `createCallback` and `createSingleCallback` that works similarly but is a standard synchronus callback function. `createCallback` callbacks are reusable.
+The `callback` function will be called each time a event makes the `filter` function returns `true`. `callback` function of `createSingleCallback` will be call once at most.

 ::: code-group